KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
 6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 7. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-8. Typo: Found `Magic Mirror` in file `MMM-Lunartic.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `MMM-Lunartic.js`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `new Date()` in file `MMM-Lunartic.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+10. Recommendation: Found `new Date()` in file `MMM-Lunartic.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Luxembourg-Public-Transport by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-Luxembourg-Public-Transport)